 Ámaris grew up in Central Switzerland as the daughter of a teacher and Swiss musician Kurt Baumann, who also worked as a professor for music, which made her come in touch with music from an early age.
 Her family is from the Netherlands, New Zealand, Switzerland, and England, which is why she grew up with English, German, and Dutch.
 After her parents’ divorce, she moved to Zurich where she attended school.

-Ámaris received her formal training at drama school in Zurich, and at the Stage & Musical School in Frankfurt, Germany, where she started to listen to electronic music for her dance courses, which made her discover the genre for herself.
-She then started the dance floor project ‘Geiko– female electronic dance music’, the first album of which was released in 2014.
-She worked as a playlist manager for major record labels before starting to work on her first more R&B and synthpop-influenced album ‘Neon Colours’, which was well-received by critics.
+Ámaris received her formal training at drama school in Zurich, with Isabel Kempinski in singing, and later at the Stage & Musical School in Frankfurt, Germany, where she started to listen to electronic music for her dance studies, which made her discover the genre for herself.
+Being new to subjects such as Ballet, Jazz Dance, and Modern Dance, Ámaris needed to train in the evenings in her free time to achieve the levels of the other students, with which her new-found passion for electronic music helped.
+She then started the dance floor project “Geiko– female electronic dance music”, the first album of which was released in 2014.
+Although she had already released music earlier, this was her first official album.

-Outlets such as youredm.com have said about her music that ‘her vocals are definitely in the R&B and neo soul wheelhouse, but the unconventional structure really takes them somewhere else, closer to EDM or ambient electronica.’
+Outlets such as youredm.com have said about her music that “her vocals are definitely in the R&B and neo soul wheelhouse, but the unconventional structure really takes them somewhere else, closer to EDM or ambient electronica.”

 Ámaris is very vocal on the protection of the oceans, and is an ambassador for the non-profit organization Big Blue Ocean Clean-up, which works to reduce plastic waste in the oceans.
 Her fantasy story ‘Lagoona: A Journey through the Reef’, published in 2022, raises awareness for the disappearing coral reefs and ocean pollution.